 12 Secrets to Throwing an Unforgettable Summer Dinner Party

-A summer dinner party is a perfect excuse to gather your friends and family and enjoy the warm weather together, especially now that it's safe to gather with other vaccinated adults outdoors.
+A summer dinner party is a perfect excuse to gather your friends and family and enjoy the warm weather together.
 We've rounded up our best summer party hacks to make this the easiest dinner party ever!
-Our quick and easy meals cut down on time in the kitchen, and make-ahead appetizers, drinks and party favors will help you spend less time playing host and more time hanging out with your guests.
+Our quick and easy meals cut down on time in the kitchen, and make-ahead appetizers, drinks, and party favors will help you spend less time playing host and more time hanging out with your guests.
 Use these helpful tips, recipes, and ideas to plan a stress-free dinner party.

 1. Pair Unexpected Flavors

 A charcuterie board is always a good appetizer choice, but it's our favorite option for a summer dinner party.
 A wood charcuterie board with several bite-size finger foods allows guests to enjoy grab-and-go party foods and encourages mingling—perfect for a dinner party where the guests may not all know each other.
 Try building a charcuterie board (here's how to assemble a basic board) with salty and savory flavors of almonds, pickled veggies, and salted crackers, paired with sweeter flavors of jam, fresh fruits, and soft cheeses.
 There are no limits to what you can use on a charcuterie board—just add your favorite upscale finger foods to a large board or serving tray and have guests help themselves as they enjoy the pre-dinner mingling.

 Summer is the time to get outside!
 Utilize your outdoor space to throw a summer dinner party under the stars, a pergola, or the treetops.
 Update your patio space with wall decor, a DIY fire pit, or planters.
 Make sure there is plenty of outdoor seating for all of your guests.
 Oversize outdoor pillows tossed about the space is a super-easy way to create more seating that is unforgettably cozy.